-Serving The Northcoast Since 1967-

 A New Generation of Leadership

 Our current Executive Director, Bryan Hall Sr., has been with the Eureka Rescue Mission since 2006.
-Today the Mission is comprised of a Women & Children's Shelter which offers housing for approximately 35 women and children, a Men’s Shelter which houses 90 men, a Thrift Store, a Free Store and the Executive Office.
+Today the Mission is comprised of a Women & Children's Shelter which offers housing for approximately 35 women and children, a Men’s Shelter which houses 90 men, a Thrift Store, and Executive Office.
 Services at the Men's Shelter have been expanded to include the Men's New Life Discipleship Program.
 A women's program is being prayerfully considered for future expansion at the Women & Children's Shelter.

 Check out our: